openclerk/cryptocurrencies/README.md

 1. Generate README list of currencies/services automatically
 1. Provide 32x32 icons for each cryptocurrency
-1. A better way of defining assets, maybe through SCSS `@mixin`s or variables?
 1. Link to live APIs on CryptFolio
 1. CI build server and link to test results